Life Below Water

 Most of the built environment is situated on land, but its activities affect the oceans.

 The building industry affects the oceans through transport of building materials at sea, while existing settlements and cities discharge wastewater and other waste to the oceans.
 To help preserve life under water, we must reduce transport of building materials and components over long distances by sea through the development of local industries and production facilities.
-Furthermore, we must abolish plastic wrapping of materials and components to reduce the sources of non-degradable waste that ends up in the oceans.
+Furthermore, we must abolish the plastic wrapping of materials and components to reduce the sources of non-degradable waste that ends up in the oceans.

 Landscape design and urban planning must ensure that pollutants like pesticides, nitrogen and human waste are handled on site and do not reach the groundwater or the oceans.
 This means that sewer systems, overflow basins and wastewater treatment facilities are central parts of the built environment’s relationship to the oceans.
 Through architecture, planning and design, we can develop solutions that reduce cost and add co-benefits to water-managing infrastructure.
 Furthermore, landscape design can ensure regenerative processes on polluted land close to the sea.